hyperledger/besu-docs/docs/Concepts/Merge.md

 [updated](../HowTo/Upgrade/Prepare-for-The-Merge.md#update-besu) to listen for a certain total terminal difficulty (TTD) to be reached.

+!!! info

+    The TTD is a specific value for the total difficulty, which is the sum of the proof-of-work mining difficulty for all blocks up to some point in the blockchain.

 The consensus layer will enable the Merge configuration (Bellatrix) before reaching the TTD.
 Once the execution layer blocks reach the TTD, the Beacon Chain will merge into Ethereum Mainnet, and Ethereum will move to a proof of stake network.